Vetalb8/react-leanjs-bolierplate/README.md

 }
 ```

-We will keep updated.
-That is our default stack, it helps to develop faster. <br>
+We will keep everything updated.
+This is our default stack, it helps us to develop faster. <br>
-At the moment we don't need to add Redux, React Router and extras, as they are not used it in every project (Small or Big).
+At the moment we don't need to add Redux, React Router and extras, as they are not used in every project (Small or Big).